- Home

 Death Benefits

-If a worker dies because of a job-related injury or illness, certain dependents may be entitled to death benefits and funeral expense coverage.
-Questions about who qualifies can become complicated quickly.
+If a worker dies from a job-related injury or illness, eligible dependents may receive death benefits plus up to $3,500 toward funeral expenses.
+Who qualifies can get complicated quickly.

 Meet The Workers’ Comp Lawyer Here To Fight For You – Stan Gregory